(PDF, 14MB)ENGAGEMENT SUMMARY(PDF, 14MB)

 The last time our community adopted a comprehensive plan was in 2008, and we can all agree the world has changed a lot since then.
 PlanKCK is a comprehensive plan that will incorporate the countywide goDotte Strategic Mobility Plan (2022) as well as ongoing planning efforts, such as the economic development strategic plan, housing strategy, and citywide historic preservation plan.
 Other topics to be considered for this plan include, but are not limited to: food systems, environmental justice, arts and culture, open space preservation and land use, parks and recreation, and regional identity.

 PlanKCK applies four distinct lenses to the topics covered in the comprehensive plan: (1) equity; (2) health; (3) access; and (4) sustainability.
 As a majority-minority community with historic disinvestment, every decision made must consider potential impacts to our community, whether that decision is on housing, transportation, or where we source our energy.

-PlanKCK is currently beginning its approval process through the Unified Government.
+PlanKCK was approved by the Unified Government's Board of Commissioners.
 View the final presentation here(PPTX, 50MB).

 covers the most common themes heard from the community during this time.